sharklovin/Nnamso-Mkpong-Help-Desk-IT-Support-Labs/README.md

 ## How to Navigate This Repository

-Each lab lives in its own folder and is written to stand alone.
-You can open any lab independently without needing the context of another.
+Each lab lives and is written to stand alone.
+No need opening folders as you can view everything on this folder.

-Each folder contains a full write-up in Markdown, supporting screenshots, and any commands or references used during the exercise.
+Each Lab contains a full write-up in Markdown, supporting screenshots, and any commands or references used during the exercise.

 ---